NIXKnight/ArgoCD-Kind-Demo/README.md

 kind create cluster --config kind-caldera-cluster.yaml
 ```

+Use any one of the CNI modules listed below.

 ## **Setup Cilium in Kind**
 Download Cilium container image and load it to all Kind nodes:
 ```bash